“Whatever you might say the object “is”, well it is not” (Korzybski)

 Identification and a lack of awareness of abstraction can also lead to “a tendency to make static, definite, and, in a way, absolutistic one-valued statements.
 But when we fight absolutism, we quite often establish, instead, some other dogma equally silly and harmful.
 For instance, an active atheist is psycho-logically as unsound as a rabid theist (Korzybski, ibid., p.
 140).
 When we forget the characteristics left out in the abstraction, we tend to think that we are right and that our statement is the only possible one.

-which is) cannot be expressed through words.
+1. Truth (that which is) cannot be expressed through words.

 2. Words fragment the wholeness of reality.
 No object referred to by a word exists in isolation.

 3. Words are not identical with the objects they refer to.
 Maps are not identical with the territory they refer to.
 Hence, whatever we say the object or the territory is, it is not.
 There is always more than can be said about anything.

 4. To come closer to reality, we have to become silent.
 Words and language cannot capture reality.
 Therefore, it seems advisable to refrain from verbalizing immediately when we encounter a new situation.
 First pause, see, sense, intuit, visualize, and only then verbalize, if it seems necessary or desirable.